ubreddy/rezolve-docs/docs/core-concepts/system-of-records.md

 # System of Records

-Understanding the core data structures and record types in AITSM.
+Understanding the core data structures and record types in Rezolve.ai.

 ## Overview

-The System of Records in AITSM provides a structured approach to managing various types of service management data.
+The System of Records in Rezolve.ai provides a structured approach to managing various types of service management data.

 _Suggested Image: "system-records-overview.png" - High-level diagram showing all record types and their relationships_